 These garments, no matter their exact tech, project a more casual fit without sacrificing anything in the way of looks.
 They fold easy, allow for the inevitable second or third use, and work with a variety of outfits.

-We’ve taken the liberty of rounding up seven superior options on the market right now, from Brooks Brothers’ hopsack coat to Taylor Stitch’s 100% wool blazer, to a French chore coat that’s so bold it just might close the deal.
+We’ve taken the liberty of rounding up seven superior travel blazers on the market right now, from Brooks Brothers’ hopsack coat to Taylor Stitch’s 100% wool blazer, to a French chore coat that’s so bold it just might close the deal.
 Happy shopping and safe travels.

 A hopsack option from the most famous name in suits, woven in Italy.
 As the hopsack fabric generally creates a slight discoloration pattern, it’s smart to go with the dark navy here.

 One of J.Crew’s most popular blazers, and it’s not hard to see why.
-It’s tough pull off easygoing and appropriate in formal dress, but that cotton-linen fabric (milled from Somelos in Portugal) gets the job done.
+It’s tough to pull off easygoing and appropriate in formal dress, but that cotton-linen fabric (milled from Pomelos in Portugal) gets the job done.